-Getting a new WordPress theme is exciting, whether you’re updating your existing site or launching a new website.
+Getting a new WordPress core theme is exciting, whether you’re updating your existing site or launching a new website.
 The creative possibilities are as endless as the number of themes available.

-You could spend weeks previewing themes on sites like ThemeForest and TemplateMonster to narrow down your options until you find the perfect design.
+You could spend weeks previewing popular themes on sites like ThemeForest and TemplateMonster to narrow down your options until you find the perfect design.
 However, previewing themes won’t tell you everything you need to know.

 - Why would a WordPress theme developer omit native features?